dqxiu/PLMs-with-Knowledge/readme.md

  4. Fast Model Editing at Scale a model editor efficient: if the time and memory requirements for computing φ and evaluating E are small. gradients are highdimensional objects 👉 using a low-rank decomposition of the gradient

+5. Locating and Editing Factual Knowledge in GPT (preprint)

 ### Model Editing v.s.
 Continual Learning
 - Common: assimilating or updating a model’s behavior without catastrophic forgetting